 Additional information, including the required forms to request a waiver of penalties, are available on these websites:

 County of San Bernardino Tax Collector https://www.mytaxcollector.com/

-The Los Angeles County Board of Supervisors on Tuesday, May 12, extended a moratorium on evictions through June 30.
-The moratorium was set to expire on May 31.
-The temporary moratorium imposes a ban on evictions for all residential and commercial tenants in unincorporated Los Angeles County impacted by the COVID-19 crisis beginning March 4, 2020 through June 30, 2020.
+The Los Angeles County Board of Supervisors on Tuesday, June 23, extended a temporary moratorium on evictions through July 31.
+The moratorium was set to expire on June 30.
+The temporary moratorium imposes a ban on evictions for all residential and commercial tenants in unincorporated Los Angeles County impacted by the COVID-19 crisis beginning March 4, 2020 through July 31, 2020.
 The Board will re-evaluate the moratorium every 30 days after that.

 In addition to unincorporated areas of the county, it will apply to cities without moratoriums of their own.
 Tenants will have twelve (12) months following the end of the moratorium period to pay back any amount owed.

-Cities within the 41st Assembly District, which have a temporary moratorium on residential and commercial evictions, include Pasadena and South Pasadena.
-The City of Monrovia has a moratorium on residential evictions.
+Cities within the 41st Assembly District, which have a temporary moratorium on residential and commercial evictions, include Monrovia, Pasadena and South Pasadena.

 If you have questions or need assistance, please contact the Los Angeles County Department of Consumer & Business Affairs by phone at (833) 223-7368 or online at rent.lacounty.gov.